What Is A Digital Marketing Plan? Align Digitalisation To Your Pricing Models 🤖

 The Impact of a Digital Marketing Plan Pricing for Online Businesses

-The pricing strategy for online business has entirely disrupted pricing and revenue models that were common even just 2-3 years ago.
-Your customers are more informed nowadays; tech-savvy, have more choices, and the ability to compare, thanks to the internet.
+The pricing strategy for online businesses has entirely disrupted pricing and revenue models that were common even just 2-3 years ago.
+Your customers are more informed nowadays; tech-savvy, have more choices, and have the ability to compare, thanks to the internet.

 The best online pricing strategies in today’s digital world are far from traditional finance-driven, fixed pricing strategies – like cost-plus or margin-based pricing.
 It’s also no longer acceptable to review prices annually.
-The best companies are monitoring their prices daily – and even several times a day if appropriate (this is not applicable to all businesses.)
+The best companies are monitoring their prices daily – and even several times a day if appropriate (this does not apply to all businesses.)

 Dynamic Pricing as part of a Digital Marketing Plan